Mr. Magoo (film): Critical reception

-On Rotten Tomatoes the film has an approval rating of 10%, based on reviews from 31 critics, with an average rating of 2.7/10.
+On Rotten Tomatoes the film has an approval rating of 9%, based on reviews from 32 critics, with an average rating of 2.7/10.
 The site's consensus states: "Leslie Nielsen's affability can't save this dunderheaded update of Mr. Magoo, which delivers a stream of slapstick gags so lame that audiences will feel like they've stepped on a rake."
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Criticism for the film singled out the seemingly mocking portrayal of people with disabilities, although Disney placed a disclaimer right before the closing credits.
-That said, some critics noted that the disclaimer used at the end of the film was not meant to be an accurate portrayal of near-sighted or blind people.
-On Siskel and Ebert, both critics gave the film a thumbs down.
-They both claimed that the disclaimer was funnier than anything in the movie, and thought it was unnecessary and that the film was not offensive towards near-sighted people.
-Roger Ebert, giving it a half-star out of four in his newspaper review, also called the film "transcendently bad.
+Roger Ebert of The Chicago Sun-Times gave Mr. Magoo half a star out of four in his newspaper review, and called the film "transcendently bad.
 It soars above ordinary badness as the eagle outreaches the fly."
 Marc Savlov of the Austin Chronicle gave it 0 out of 5 and said "It's a mess best left to the nitrate ashes of forgotten film and television history."
 Later reviewing Wrongfully Accused, another Leslie Nielsen film, Savlov said "I was wrong: There are worse things than Mr. Magoo."

+Controversy

+Criticism for the film singled out the seemingly mocking portrayal of people with disabilities, although Disney placed a disclaimer right before the closing credits stating Mr. Magoo was not intended as an accurate portrayal of near-sighted or blind people.
+On Siskel and Ebert, both critics gave the film a thumbs down.
+They both claimed the disclaimer was funnier than anything in the movie, thought it was unnecessary, and that the film was not offensive towards near-sighted people.